I was privileged to spend time with Dillie the Deer and her parents in their Ohio home as part of a magazine assignment about 10 months ago.

 Wear black or dark clothing because the window will reflect light objects.
 If you don’t have dark clothing, I suggest purchasing a lens skirt to block reflections. www.lensskirt.com

 When you find something interesting, experiment.
-Extra frames don’t cost extra $ and the delete button is always available.
+Extra frames don’t cost extra $.

 If you use a long lens, use one with vibration reduction (VR).

-Early morning and late evening light is the best for photography.
+Early morning and late evening light is the best for landscape photography in most situations.
 Try to book your flights during these times.

 Expose for the brightest part of the frame and shoot in RAW mode.
 It’s better to underexpose to preserve highlight detail.
 Digital photography is capable of making dark captures lighter but blown highlights are not recoverable.